bdwalker1/UCSD_MLE_Bootcamp_Capstone/README.md

 https://github.com/bdwalker1/MalignantNetTrafficPredictor

+The groundwork starts when I began thinking about what sort of problems could be solved or helped with ML.
+Once I chose network security as my focus, I looked for relavent datasets.
-The groundwork starts with assignment 16.4.2 which you will find described in the "Collect Your Data" section below.
+My journey continues with assignment 16.4.2 which you will find described in the "Collect Your Data" section below.
 The work continues in the numbered documents found in the root of this repository.
 Data files and supporting code are found in the `/data/` and `/PreviousWorkReview/` folders